jvbriones/onlinephotobrowser/README.md

 How its works?

-- Move around the map – Google maps
+- Move around the map – Google maps (You need your own Google Maps Api for extend the code and make your own testing.
+Enter it in res\layout\main.xml)
 - Select an area on the map (the geographical limit of the photos location is the map area shown in the device display)
 - Browse photos taken in that geographic location
 - When a photo is displayed it's possible get the photo details